-Menomonie Public Shooting Range
+Menomonie Public Shooting Range Projects

 The range also includes 4 firing points (1 which is handicapped accessible) for 200 shooting.
 These are the same makeup as the 25-100 benches.

-Currently, there 2 firing points for 300 yards.
-Again, it is a shared bench as in the 25-100, but is not handicapped accessible and the path to it is not either.
-One of the projects on our 2019-2020 list is to rebuild the bench and create an ADA accessible path and shooting area.
+Currently, there is 1 bench with 3 firing positions for 300 yards.
+Again, it is a shared bench as in the 25-100, but also includes a handicapped accessiblecenter portion.
+The path to it is notADA friendly.
+One of the projects on our 2021list is to create an ADA accessible path which will accommodate a vehicle as well.

 We average about $2.50 from each client or the same for each hour the range is open.